 Regardless of the method used to input wages, the employee wage information entered into TNPAWS is retained from one quarter to the next, thus eliminating the task of entering the same data quarter after quarter.
 In subsequent quarters, the employer adds and/or deletes employees to prepare their current quarterly report.
 TNPAWS calculates total, excess, and taxable wages before determining the premium amount due.
 Employers may override the excess wage calculation, if they so choose, before submitting their report.
 A confirmation number is assigned to each report to notify the user that the information has been successfully transmitted.
 Employers can pay their premiums online by ACH Debit or ACH Credit (see Paying Premiums Electronically by Automated Clearing House (ACH) Credit).

 ACH Credit is a banking term that applies to the electronic transfer of funds in which you, the customer, initiate the transaction by instructing your bank to transfer funds from your bank account to the Unemployment Insurance bank account.
 Your banking institution may require you to install software on your computer to create a file that the bank can use to process the ACH-Credit transaction.
 There will be fees charged to you by your banking institution for costs associated with processing each ACH-Credit transaction.

-Employers must use the following addenda record format (record type 7) in processing your electronic funds transfer under the ACH credit method.
-Please note, failure to use this format may result in your payment being processed later than the due date.
+Employers must use the following Addenda Record Format (record type 7) in processing your electronic funds transfer under the ACH Credit method.
+Failing to use this format may result in your payment being processed later than the due date.
 Payments should be submitted to your financial institution no later than 2 days prior to the due date.
-If late, appropriate interest will be charged.
+If the payment is late, appropriate interest will be charged.